Purdue-K-SW-Capstone/SharpShooter-Front/Coyote(sensor&network)/code/server/coyote-main/README.md

 - docker build . -t <your username>/coyote-main
 - docker run -p 8081:8081 -p 3333:3333 -d <your username>/coyote-main

-server is running on your localhost.
+server will run on your localhost.

 POST http://localhost:8081/api/sensors/getSound1Coord : get the coordinate information of sound 1 sensor